feyworks/polywog/README.md

 ## ✅ Features

-Polywog is a pure-code framework that programmers can use to code their games in or even use build their own game engines.
+Polywog is a pure-code framework that programmers can use to code their games or even to build their own game engines.
 It provides:

 - 🖥️ a window, game loop, and rendering context out of the box and ready to go
 - 🎮 mouse, keyboard, and gamepad input as well as virtual input mapping